dcacciarelli/my-causality-book/_sources/causality.md

 # Causality

 Causality is a fundamental concept in understanding the relationships between variables in complex systems.
+In everyday life, we often think about what causes what, even when making the simplest decisions.
+Understanding causality is central to making informed choices, whether in science, business, or our daily activities.
+When one event or variable directly leads to another, we call this a **causal relationship**.

-In recent decades, the development of causal inference has undergone significant transformations, moving from foundational theories to advanced computational methods that leverage modern machine learning techniques.
+The field of statistics that focuses on reasoning about causal structures and relationships in data is called **causal inference**.
+In recent decades, causal inference has evolved significantly, moving from foundational theories to advanced computational methods that leverage modern machine learning techniques.
 This chapter provides a historical perspective on causality, reviews key developments, and highlights the advantages of contemporary methods in today’s data-rich environments.

 <br>